Skip to content

 Script Development / Response Data DFF.RESP

-The return value of the function, in addition to directly returning strings or JSON as before, can use DFF.RESP(...) for detailed control.
+The return value of a function, in addition to directly returning strings or JSON as before, can be controlled in detail using DFF.RESP(...).

 data str/dict/list Required Specifies the data to be returned